eitanoid/eitan-dotfiles/README.md

 ## Fonts
 The [Hack](https://github.com/source-foundry/Hack) typeface is installed and used as default monospaced font.

 # Keybinds

 ## General

- (Not Part of the dot files, but my recommended binds)
+ (Not Part of the dot files, but my personal binds)

  | Action                     | Bind            |
  | :------------------------  | :----------     |